evalancaster/handson-2021-version-control/text/11_Git_Tag.md

 ## Lightweight Tags

-We can create a tag to refer to a particular commit by running linkgit:git-tag[1] with no arguments.
+We can create a tag to refer to a particular commit by running [git tag](https://git-scm.com/docs/git-tag) with no arguments.

     $ git tag stable-1 1b2e1d63ff